ken-kaiser/Bato-Bato-Pick/README.md

 ## How to Play
 1. Choose your move: **Bato (Rock)**, **Papel (Paper)**, or **Gunting (Scissors)**.
-2. The computer will make its move.
+2. Watch the fists shake with the chant: “Bato… Bato… Pick!”
+3. Both choices are revealed perfectly.
-3. Winner of each round is announced instantly.
+3. Winner of round is announced.
 4. First to reach the target score (3, 4, or 5) wins the game!
 5. Reset anytime with the **RESET** button.